 FivePaths takes an audience-centered approach to discover what media constituents demand and how they want to receive it.
 In working with our nonprofit publisher, television, film, radio, and new media producers, we zero in on a combination of content creation and delivery tools that increase constituent engagement and remain sustainable for staff teams to adopt and use over the long term.

-The Emmy Archive for American Television needed a cost-effective solution to digitizing, cataloging, and making available online thousands of hours of video.
+The Interviews needed a cost-effective solution to digitizing, cataloging, and making available online thousands of hours of video.
 Delivering this video online through a straightforward navigation that could be viewed by categories and tags was critical to ensuring the right video segments would be easily found and viewed.
 Integrating the video digitizing, streaming, cataloguing, content-management, and social media systems was a core goal for ensuring a seamless, interactive experience for both the public and behind-the-scenes.

 Solutions and Impacts

-FivePaths collaborated with the Emmy Archive for American Television and partner teams to make interviews with winners of Emmy Awards publicly accessible via the web for the first time.
+FivePaths collaborated with the Television Academy Foundation and The Interviews teams to make interviews with winners of Emmy Awards publicly accessible via the web, with an advanced integrated system for showcasing this amazing collection.
 Our project integrated with several online systems, including marketplace advertising libraries, digital video processing, and media assets libraries to produce an automated web publishing system.
-Using Drupal CMS integrated with online-cataloguing, video-digitizing, and streaming services, we provided Archive curators with tools to automatically transform their detailed interview description information and media assets to web pages, enabling thousands of hours of rich content to be published with minimal effort.
+Using Drupal CMS integrated with online-cataloguing, video-digitizing, and streaming services, we provided curators with tools to automatically transform their detailed interview description information and media assets to web pages, enabling thousands of hours of rich content to be published with minimal effort.

-A key challenge was in architecting a combination CRM and media-management tools into one attractive online presentation, using Drupal CMS as the unifying solution.
-We focused on building structured database relationships between Emmy winners, interviews, topics, TV shows, television professions, and more to produce a rich online library of searchable information.
+A key challenge was in architecting a combination CRM and media-management tools into one attractive online presentation, using Drupal CMS as the unifying solution, to easily manage over 73,000 defined video clips.
+We focused on building structured database relationships between Emmy winners, interviews, topics, TV shows, television professions, to produce a rich online library of over 8000 profile pages - including a robust video clip search tool for researchers and educators to quickly find specific video content.
 We layered on Drupal publishing and workflow tools to allow for easy engagement by curators, and implemented a system to maintain automated publishing on a regular basis.

 The result has been a website with a wealth of rich, one-of-a-kind historical archive of television, based on a straightforward system that can be easily managed by a small team of dedicated content curators.
-An automated system that allows new content to be published with the push of a button continues to save the organization thousands of hours of labor, and has ensured that new video and descriptive content is published quickly.
+An advanced automated system that allows new content to be fully curated with metadata, then published with the push of a button continues to save the organization thousands of hours of labor, and has ensured that new video and descriptive content is published quickly.